HUM2166 Ethics II

 Get Started

-This course will enhance your understanding of ethics relative to human behavior and will help you develop a clearer picture of important theories of moral philosophy.
-It will provide an expansive but fairly detailed examination of the central issues of moral philosophy.
-You will expand your knowledge of the questions that recur in ethical debate, such as why some people are more likely to cheat than others, how fairness is applied in various situations and how adaptability shapes our views and feelings.
+This course, a continuation of HUM1166, will deepen students’ understanding of ethics concerning human behavior and provide a more nuanced exploration of key theories in moral philosophy.
+It will offer a comprehensive yet focused examination of the central issues of moral philosophy.
+Students will broaden their knowledge of recurring ethical debate questions, including why some individuals are more prone to dishonesty, how fairness is interpreted in various contexts, and how adaptability influences moral perspectives and emotional responses.

 REFERENCE MATERIALS